 - be an Indian national aged between 18 and 30 years old

-- be 18 years or over on the date they plan to travel to the UK
+- have an age of 18 years or over on the date they plan to travel to the UK

 Once applicants have applied online, proved their identity and provided any required documents, a decision is normally made within 3 weeks.

-If granted, the visa allows holders to study, work in most jobs and be self-employed and set up a company.
+If granted, the visa allows holders to study, work in most jobs, be self-employed and set up a company.

-To increase the chances of your UK business visa application being approved by the Home Office first time, it is important to clearly outline your business plan, including market research, financial projections, and the innovative aspects of your business.
+To increase the chances of your UK business visa application being approved by the Home Office first time, it is important to clearly outline your business plan.
+This includes highlighting market viability, financial projections, and the innovative aspects of your business.
 Putting together your business plan and financial projections should not be rushed; it is important to take your time and ensure that you meet the requirements for endorsement.

 Another key to success is taking the time to gather all necessary documents required for your business visa to the UK from India, such as financial statements, business endorsements, and evidence of your business activities in India and the UK.
 If necessary, ensure that these are translated into English, as failure to do so may result in your application being delayed.
 Make sure that the documents are presented logically and clearly so that the case officer deciding your application can easily find the information they require.